 The Recognition-Confidence Cycle

-Sometimes, we can find ourselves in the more unfortunate version of the recognition-confidence cycle.
-Without a baseline of self-esteem, people will be more likely to be viewed as incompetent.
-For example, if an employee is starting a new job that requires more advanced skills, they might start out without much confidence in their ability to do the job.
-This lack of assuredness, however, is likely to affect how capable others see them as, and they are therefore less likely to receive recognition for their efforts on the new job.
+Sometimes, we find ourselves in a negative version of the recognition-confidence cycle.
+Without a baseline of self-esteem, people are more likely to be viewed as incompetent.
+For example, if an employee is starting a new position that requires more advanced skills, they might start out without much confidence in their ability to do the job.
+This lack of assuredness, however, is also likely to affect how capable and qualified others see them as, and they are therefore less likely to receive recognition for their efforts on the new job.

 In addition to being disliked for self-deprecating behavior, people with low self-esteem have a hard time accepting recognition and praise.
 Even if someone does compliment them, there can be too much cognitive dissonance for them to truly accept and internalize anything positive about themselves.

 It can be tough to get out of this cycle.
-You come in to a situation lacking confidence, and the very thing that would help build your self-worth the most - recognition - becomes even further out of reach.
+People come in to a situation lacking confidence, and the very thing that would help build their self-worth the most - recognition - becomes even further out of reach.

 At that point, it comes down to breaking out of the negative feedback loop and finding a way into the more positive version of the recognition-confidence cycle.
-One where confidence earns you recognition, which further strengthens their self-esteem.
+One where confidence earns them recognition, which further strengthens their self-esteem.
 And then they can spread some of that confidence by giving recognition to others.

 Enter: the key to accepting compliments.